MetroWind/WordRef/README.md

 A Mac program to import BibTeX files into Micro$oft Word’s citation manager.

-## About the citation management on Word
+## About citation management on Word

 So, you are a scientific person who wants to write a paper, but not *so* scientific to use LaTeX.
-You look at all those citation manager choices like Papers, Mendaley, EndNote, etc., and realize that only EndNote *sort of* integrate with Word.
+You look at all those citation manager choices like Papers, Mendeley, EndNote, etc., and realize that only EndNote *sort of* integrates with Word.
 But you don’t want EndNote, because it’s ugly, heavy, not native on Mac, and expensive, and worst of all, doesn’t support exporting to/importing from BibTeX.
 You raise your head and look at the calendar—it’s 2015 now, and there’s a